Leanny/aoc/README.md

-# aoc
+# Advent of Code

-Advent of Code
+Python solutions to this years Advent of Code.
+I will add comments to the code after a bit